MustafaEgeAtay/AI_Detected_Conveyor_Belt/README.md

 # Conveyor Belt with AI Detection (Prototype)
-This repository is about our ELE495 course project which's document was provided inside [01_Documents].
+This repository is about our ELE495 course project.
+Document the containing the requirements for the project was provided inside [01_Documents].
 Its main goal is to create a conveyor belt system that detects both identified and unidentified objects passing through with object detection AI models using NVIDIA's Jetson Nano 2GB Developer Kit.
 # Configure NVIDIA Jetson Nano Enviroment
 Follow NVIDIA's "Hello AI World" course to setup your Jetson enviroment with NVIDIA JetPack.
 After your initial boot continue the guide following "Building the Project from Source".
 We recommend building from source because adding new libraries or drivers directly to your enviroment is less troublesome than configuring the provided Docker enviroment.
 You can find this course's github repository here: [jetson-inference]